Modular representations of the Yangian $Y_2$: Representations of

 \subsection{Evaluation modules}

-For any $\alpha,\beta\in\FF_p$, we consider the irreducible $U_0(\mathfrak{gl}_2)$-module $L(\alpha,\beta)$.
-The module $L(\alpha,\beta)$ is generated by a vector $\xi$ and
+For any $a,b\in\FF_p$, we consider the irreducible $U_0(\mathfrak{gl}_2)$-module $L(a,b)$.
+The module $L(a,b)$ is generated by a vector $\xi$ and

 For $n \in\FF_p$, we denote by $[n]\in\NN$ the minimal element such that $[n]\equiv n~(\Mod p)$.
-The module $L(\alpha,\beta)$ has a basis $e_{2,1}^k\xi$ for $k$ from $0$ to $[\alpha-\beta]$ (cf. \cite[\S 5.2]{Jan97}).
-The homomorphism \eqref{pinp} allows us to view $L(\alpha,\beta)$ as a $\yp$-module.
-Namely, for any indices $i,j\in\{1,2\}$ the generator $t_{i,j}^{(1)}$ acts on $L(\alpha,\beta)$ as $e_{i,j}$, while any generator $t_{i,j}^{(r)}$ with $r\geq 2$ acts as the zero operator.
-We will keep the same notation $L(\alpha,\beta)$ for this $\yp$-module and call it the {\it evaluation module}.
-By \eqref{another def of zpl}, it is clear that $L(\alpha,\beta)$ is isomorphic to the module $L^{[p]}(\lambda_1(u),\lambda_2(u))$, where $\lambda_1(u)=1+\alpha u^{-1}$ and $\lambda_2(u)=1+\beta u^{-1}$.
+The module $L(a,b)$ has a basis $e_{2,1}^k\xi$ for $k$ from $0$ to $[a-b]$ (cf. \cite[\S 5.2]{Jan97}).
+The homomorphism \eqref{pinp} allows us to view $L(a,b)$ as a $\yp$-module.
+Namely, for any indices $i,j\in\{1,2\}$ the generator $t_{i,j}^{(1)}$ acts on $L(a,b)$ as $e_{i,j}$, while any generator $t_{i,j}^{(r)}$ with $r\geq 2$ acts as the zero operator.
+We will keep the same notation $L(a,b)$ for this $\yp$-module and call it the {\it evaluation module}.
+By \eqref{another def of zpl}, it is clear that $L(a,b)$ is isomorphic to the module $L^{[p]}(\lambda_1(u),\lambda_2(u))$, where $\lambda_1(u)=1+a u^{-1}$ and $\lambda_2(u)=1+b u^{-1}$.

 Let $L$ and $M$ be two $Y_2$-modules.
-Since the algebra $Y_2$ is a Hopf algebra, the tensor product space $L\otimes M$ can be equipped with a $Y_2$-action with the use of the comlutiplication $\Delta$ on $Y_2$ (see \eqref{comultiplication}) by the rule
+Since the algebra $Y_2$ is a Hopf algebra, the tensor product space $L\otimes M$ can be equipped with a $Y_2$-action with the use of the comultiplication $\Delta$ on $Y_2$ (see \eqref{hopfstructure of y2}) by the rule

+Furthermore, since $\yp$ is a Hopf quotient of $Y_2$ (Theorem \ref{Theorem:yp is hopf}), this comultiplication descends to $\yp$, and we will use the same symbol $\Delta$.
+By the same token, if both $L$ and $M$ are $\yp$-modules, then $L\otimes M$ can be equipped with a $\yp$-module structure with the use of the comultiplication $\Delta$.